Prestons

 Prestons hosts a young demographic, positioning it in the bottom quartile nationwide

-Preston's median age is 34 years, which is lower than Greater Sydney's average of 37 years and considerably younger than Australia's median age of 38 years.
-Compared to Greater Sydney, Preston has a higher proportion of residents aged 15-24 (18.6%) but fewer residents aged 25-34 (11.1%).
+Preston's median age is 34 years, which is lower than Greater Sydney's average of 37 years and considerably younger than Australia's 38 years.
+Compared to Greater Sydney, Preston has a higher percentage of residents aged 15-24 (18.6%) but fewer residents aged 25-34 (11.1%).
 This concentration of 15-24 year-olds is well above the national average of 12.5%.
-Between 2021 and the latest data, the proportion of Preston's population aged 15 to 24 has increased from 16.7% to 18.6%, while the proportion of residents aged 65 to 74 has risen from 5.5% to 6.9%.
-Conversely, the proportion of residents aged 5 to 14 has declined from 16.6% to 14.4%, and the proportion of residents aged 35 to 44 has dropped from 13.8% to 12.7%.
-Population forecasts for Preston in 2041 indicate significant demographic changes, with the strongest projected growth in the 75 to 84 age cohort (136%), adding 807 residents to reach a total of 1,399.
-Senior residents aged 65 and above will drive 89% of population growth, highlighting trends towards demographic aging.
-Conversely, population declines are projected for the 0 to 4 and 25 to 34 age cohorts.
+Between the 2021 Census and present, the percentage of Preston's population aged 15 to 24 has increased from 16.7% to 18.6%, while the 65 to 74 age group has grown from 5.5% to 7.3%.
+Conversely, the 5 to 14 age group has declined from 16.6% to 14.0%, and the 35 to 44 age group has decreased from 13.8% to 12.4%.
+Population forecasts for 2041 indicate significant demographic changes in Preston, with the 75 to 84 age cohort projected to grow by 121%, adding 764 residents to reach a total of 1,399.
+Residents aged 65 and above will drive 82% of population growth, highlighting trends towards an aging demographic.
+Conversely, population declines are projected for the 0 to 4 and 25 to 34 age groups.

 Frequently Asked Questions - Age